mechmotum/mechmotum.github.io/content/pages/research.rst

 .. image:: https://objects-us-east-1.dream.io/mechmotum/handling-metric.png
    :align: center
    :width: 60%
+   :alt: Image showing handling quality metrics for a variety of bicycles.

 We have proposed a theoretical lateral handling quality metric for any given bicycle design based on a corpus of experimental data in aircraft handling